ZSaberLv0/ZFVimJob/README.md

                  // * number, use `ZFJobTimerStart()` to delay,
-                 //   has better performance than starting a `sleep` job 'jobCwd' : 'optional, cwd to run the job', 'onLog' : 'optional, func(jobStatus, log)',
+                 //   has better performance than starting a `sleep` job 'jobCwd' : 'optional, cwd to run the job', 'jobEnv' : 'optional, a dictionary to specify the environement variable', 'onLog' : 'optional, func(jobStatus, log)',
       'onOutputFilter' : 'optional, func(jobStatus, textList, type[stdout/stderr]), modify textList or empty to discard', 'onOutput' : 'optional, func(jobStatus, textList, type[stdout/stderr])',